Equivariant Polynomial Functional Networks: Introduction

-\begin{enumerate}[leftmargin=25pt] \item We introduce new polynomials in the input weights, called \emph{stable polynomial terms}, such that these polynomials are stable under the group action of the weight space.
+\begin{enumerate}[leftmargin=25pt] \item We introduce a class of polynomials in the input weights, referred to as \emph{stable polynomial terms}, which remain stable under the group action of the weight space.
+In addition, we conduct a comprehensive study of the linear independence of stable polynomial terms.

-\item We conduct a comprehensive study of the linear independence of stable polynomial terms, which are essential for the parameter-sharing computations of equivariant polynomial layers defined as their linear combinations.
+\item We characterize all equivariant and invariant layers among the linear combination of the stable polynomial terms.
+These layers are polynomials of degree at most $L+1$ where $L$ is the number of layers of the input neural networks.

-\item We design MAGEP-NFN, a family of monomial matrix equivariant NFNs based on the parameter-sharing mechanism that maintains both lower memory consumption and running time while preserving expressivity.
-The main building blocks of MAGEP-NFN are the equivariant and invariant polynomial layers for processing weight spaces. \end{enumerate}
+\item Build on top of the equivariant and invariant polynomial layers, we design MAGEP-NFN, a family of monomial matrix equivariant NFNs based on the parameter-sharing mechanism that maintains both lower memory consumption and running time while preserving expressivity. \end{enumerate}

 We evaluate MAGEP-NFNs on three tasks: predicting CNN generalization from weights using Small CNN Zoo \citep{unterthiner2020predicting}, weight space style editing, and classifying INRs using INRs data \citep{zhou2024permutation}.
 Experimental results show that our model achieves competitive performance and efficiency compared to existing baselines.